neonevm/neon-evm.docs/docs/operating/accounts.md

 <Tabs>
 	<TabItem value="View" label="View your balance" default>

-Neon Proxy provides a local Grafana dashboard which monitors statistics in the Prometheus/Grafana.
-They display metrics from operator_neon_balance and operator_sol_balance.
+Neon Proxy provides a local Grafana dashboard that monitors statistics in the Prometheus/Grafana.
+They display metrics from `operator_neon_balance` and `operator_sol_balance`.

 > <img src={solBal} />